AviatrixSystems/Docs/HowTos/bgp_transitive_instructions.rst

 1. Establish BGP between Aviatrix Gateway and VGW in Transit VPC
 -------------------------------------------------------------------

+This step launches an Aviatrix gateway in Transit VPC and builds a IPSEC connection to VGW with BGP enabled.

 a.
-Create a VGW (the VGW is not attached to a VPC) that is used to connect to on-prem.
-For Direct Connect, follow `the steps <http://docs.aws.amazon.com/directconnect/latest/UserGuide/create-vif.html>`_ for details.
+At AWS Console create a VGW (the VGW is not attached to a VPC) which we will  use to connect to on-prem over Direct Connect or Internet.
+For information on how to connect a VGW to Direct Connect, follow `the steps <http://docs.aws.amazon.com/directconnect/latest/UserGuide/create-vif.html>`_ for details.
 For IPSEC configuration, refer to `this doc <http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_VPN.html>`_ for IPSEC over Internet configuration guide.

 #.
-Launch Aviatrix Gateway in the Transit VPC.
+From Aviatrix Controller console, launch an Aviatrix Gateway in the Transit VPC.
 This Aviatrix Gateway in the Transit VPC is the Customer Gateway (CGW) from VGW point of view.

 #.
 At AWS Console, create Customer Gateway (CGW) in Transit VPC with the following configuration: